-This classic snack is fluffy and light in texture as it is made from yeasted dough.
-Others would also incorporate mashed potatoes in it to make krumplis langos (potato langos).
+Lángos is fluffy and light in texture as it is made from yeasted dough.
+Others would also incorporate mashed potatoes in it to make krumplis Lángos (potato Lángos).

 Traditionally Hungarians would bake bread with communal brick ovens.
 They would then save a piece of dough to bake in the morning for breakfast.

 As time passed, this piece of dough evolved into a deep-fried snack that became a hit across the country.
-Langos is famous in Hungary and in Turkey, Slovakia, Serbia, Romania, Czech Republic, and Austria, which all have the similarities in their cuisine.
+Lángos is not only famous in Hungary but also in Turkey, Slovakia, Serbia, Romania, Czech Republic, and Austria, which all have the similarities in their cuisine.

 It can also be paired with soups or just on its own.
 It is recommended to eat freshly made langos as it becomes too mushy when it’s already cold.